vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-health-and-prosperity.md

 The seigniorage on our money will go to our government instead of to the private banks.
 We can invest in our people and in our infrastructure.
-We can have a healthier population, safe and inspiring schools, a swift and equitable justice system, 21st century transportation and commu- nication networks, renewable energy, clean air and waters, a healthy pollinator population and a toxin-free food supply. ...
+We can have a healthier population, safe and inspiring schools, a swift and equitable justice system, 21st century transportation and communication networks, renewable energy, clean air and waters, a healthy pollinator population and a toxin-free food supply. ...

 **We can live long and prosper.
 Let’s do it!**